-Train Department of Defense personnel for the IA management level two and three, and technical level two CISSP certification.
+Train Department of Defense personnel for the IA management level two and three, and technical level three CISSP certification.

-The Information Assurance Branch (IAB), School of Information Technology provides a 9-day Common Body of Knowledge (CBK) review seminar for CISSP.
+The Technology Integration Branch (TIB), School of Information Technology provides a 9-day Common Body of Knowledge (CBK) review seminar for CISSP.
 Though highly encouraged, attending the review seminar is not required to be eligible to take the exam.
 Registration for the review course and the exam are both required in advance.
+The review course registration is through ATTRS and the exam registration is through PearsonVue.
 The CISSP certification meets the DoD 8570.1-Mv12, requirement for Information Assurance Level 3 Management and Level 3 Technical training.
 The knowledge that goes with completing the CISSP review is a requirement for military, civilians and contractors throughout DoD in certain IA positions.

 The following is a list of prerequisite certifications required to attend class: